iamamutt/pandoc-apa/README.md

 - `author`
     - List of authors.
 Put multiple authors on one line to group by affiliation.
 Consistent with the pandoc variable.
 - `institute`
     - List of affiliations.
 Won't work with docx.
-You have to add it manually.
+You have to add this manually.
 - `twogroups`, `threegroups`, ... , `sixgroups`
     - Set one of these to true if grouping authors by different affiliations, as in the twogroup YAML example.
 If anyone of these options are not set, it will use the standard `\author{}` command.
 - `authornote`